 DISCOVER REMOTE CULTURES IN AMAZING PLACES

-Our journeys focus on not only walking in some of the most sectacular remote locations on earth but on forging links with remote communities to allow us to experience traditional cultures in a way that few trekking companies do in countries as diverse at remote Tibetan Nepal, Armenia and Uganda.
-We tap into local expertise and indigenous wisdom to give unique insights into the beliefs, stories legends and daily lives of remote cultures.
+Travelling with us means not only trekking in some of the most spectacular remote locations on earth, but also on forging links with remote communities.
+It means experiencing traditional cultures in a way that few travel companies do, in countries as diverse as remote Tibetan Nepal, Armenia and Uganda.

-It is as if we were part of a BBC documentary on the indigenous people of Dolpo.
-An amazing experience.
+"It's as if we were part of a BBC documentary on the indigenous people of Dolpo.
+An amazing experience."

-"A shared experience with a community.
-Not just a hike through a wonderful landscape"
+"A truly shared experience with a community.
+Not just a hike through a wonderful landscape."

 Journeys that impact on travelers and the communities we visit.

-A unique trekking journey to the sacred and other-worldly Lake Phoksundo among little visited villages, monastries and stunning landscapes of the hidden, culturally Tibetan valleys of the High Himalaya of North West Nepal.
+A stunning trek to the sacred and other-worldly Lake Phoksundo.
+Ascending off established trails through Shamanic Hindu mountain villages to the monasteries and stunning landscapes of the hidden, culturally Tibetan valleys of the High Himalayan of North West Nepal.

-We believe in a slower form of trekking where there is potential for authentic interaction with local communities and where locals become our guides to the areas in which they live.
-A form of trekking which also economically benefits local communities.
+We believe in a slower form of trekking, where there is real interaction with local communities, with locals guiding us through the areas in which they live.
+Travel which is truly economically beneficial to them and their communities.